cdapio/cdap/docs/loom-docs/source/guide/installation/index.rst

  ruby -v

 Linux
-^^^^
+^^^^^
 Follow installation instructions found on `this page <https://www.ruby-lang.org/en/installation/>`_.

 MAC OS
 ^^^^^^
 Ruby 2.0 is preinstalled on Mac OS X Mavericks.
-If you are using an older version of Mac, please follow the instructions on `this page <https://www.ruby-lang.org/en/installation/>`_.
+If you are using an older version of Mac OS, please follow the instructions on `this page <https://www.ruby-lang.org/en/installation/>`_.

 Node.js